Jan Berg (footballer, born 1965)

-Jan Berg (born 14 May 1965) is a Norwegian former footballer, who played at both professional and international levels as a midfielder.
+Jan Berg (born 14 May 1965) is a Norwegian former professional footballer, who played at both professional and international levels as a midfielder.

 Career

 Berg played club football in Norway and Spain for Molde, Elche and Rayo.

 Berg earned 23 caps for Norway between 1982 and 1990 at all senior levels – 15 at full international level, 7 in Olympic Qualifiers, and one at the 1984 Summer Olympics.